luarvique/ppa/README.md

 # OpenWebRX+ Package Repository
 This is the package repository for the improved version of the OpenWebRX online SDR.
-Features available in this version of OpenWebRX:
+The new and original features available in this version of OpenWebRX:
 * Built-in CW decoder.
 * Built-in RTTY decoder (coming).
 * Adjustable noise filtering based on spectral subtraction.